sameersbn/docker-gitlab/CI_MIGRATION.md

 ## Step 6 - Fix DNS and reverse proxy configurations

-Since GitLab and GitLab CI are now one, update your DNS configuration to make sure `ci.example.com` points to your GitLab instance.
+Since GitLab and CI are now one, update your DNS configuration to make sure `ci.example.com` points to your GitLab instance.

 If you are using a reverse proxy, update the configuration such that `ci.example.com` interfaces with the GitLab server.